mcneel/help-docs/_kr/flamingo/5/help/material_assignment.md

 Imported files may have any one of these three assignments.
 Many imported files will have By Object assignments.
 It may take a lot of work to convert the model to By Layer assignments, but it can be beneficial if there is a lot of editing to the render materials planned.

 Once materials are assigned, the material will be saved in the current model.
-Editing the material will not effect that material in other models.
+Editing the material will not affect that material in other models.

 ## 레이어에 재질 적용
 {: #bylayer}